khanhdang/sample-profile-page/README.md

 1. Visit the repository:
    https://github.com/khanhdang/sample-profile-page
 2. Fork it to a new repository (make it public).
+If you want to host it at `your-github-username.github.io`, please name the repository as `your-github-username.github.io`.
+Note: please change `your-github-username` as your actual GitHub username.
+For example, this repository [https://github.com/khanhdang/khanhdang.github.io](https://github.com/khanhdang/khanhdang.github.io) hosts the Github page: [https://khanhdang.github.io/](https://khanhdang.github.io/)
 3. Edit the information in `_config.yml` and the page `index.md`.
 4. In your repository, go to **Settings → Pages**.
 5. Select the branch (default: `main`) to enable GitHub Pages.